-Name of grant Purpose Outputs Current annual budget (R thousand) Period of grant 1.National Lottery: To undertake research and develop Ncome exhibition, uMsunduzi exhibition 366 2009/10 - 2020/21 Project no. 29992 exhibitions at uMsunduzi and Ncome (Tapestry of Cultures) and herb gardens Isilulu Sethu Heritage Museum ( speed , or contained, and need gardens Project 2.National Lottery: To obtain a mobile museum vehicle and Mobile museum obtained and branded outreach 605 2015/16 - 2021/22 Project no. 73547 deliver programmes progammes in progress Mobile Panel Van 3.DAC Ncome Furniture To purchase furniture for Ncome Furniture and DSTV obtained 504 2016/17 - 2022/23 4.Upgrade and To upgrade and refurbish buildings at Project Manager appointed - Preparation of 10 903 2015/16 - 2022/23 Refurbishment of all uMsunduzi Museum documents for appointment consultants - buildings preparation of revised business plan and project implementation plan General maintenance of To undertake general maintenance works at Site visit to Ncome and preparation of elemental 515 2019/20 - 2022/23 the museum uMsunduzi and Ncome Museum estimate and project Restoration and upgrading To upgrading all buildings at the complex and 2 700 2019/20 - 2022/23 of all buildings at the security upgrade including installation of complex and security back-up generator upgrade including installation of back-up generator Total R15 593 286
+Name of grant Purpose Outputs Current annual budget (R thousand) Period of grant 1.National Lottery: Project no. 29992 Isilulu Sethu Heritage To undertake research and develop exhibitions at uMsunduzi and Ncome Museum Ncome exhibition, uMsunduzi exhibition (Tapestry of Cultures) and herb gardens 111 2009/10 - 2020/23 Project 2.National Lottery: Project no. 73547 To obtain a mobile museum vehicle and deliver programmes Mobile museum obtained and branded outreach progammes in progress 833 2015/16 - 2021/23 Mobile Panel Van 3.DAC Ncome Furniture To purchase furniture for Ncome Furniture and DSTV obtained 498 2016/17 - 2022/23 4.Upgrade and Refurbishment of all buildings To upgrade and refurbish buildings at uMsunduzi Museum Project Manager appointed - Preparation of documents for appointment consultants - preparation of revised business plan and project implementation plan 10 903 2015/16 - 2022/23 General maintenance of the museum To undertake general maintenance works at uMsunduzi and Ncome Museum Site visit to Ncome and preparation of elemental estimate and project 344 2019/20 - 2022/23 Restoration and upgrading of all buildings at the complex and security upgrade including installation of back-up generator To upgrading all buildings at the complex and security upgrade including installation of back-up generator 2 700 2019/20 - 2022/23 Total R 15 389 000